Look to Irish seanfhocail (proverbs) to help de-clutter your mind during these stressful times.

 Creating mindfulness exercises around 52 Irish proverbs, one for every week of the year, each one speaks to the various stresses and worries of modern life and uses the proverb to engage in the ways we combat and overcome them through mindfulness.

-Below, you can find four extracts from the book which explain how these wondrous ancient Irish proverbs can be used to calm your mind in 2019.
-Try them out and let us know what you think in the comments section, below!
+Below, you can find four extracts from the book that explain how these wondrous ancient Irish proverbs can be used to calm your mind.

 Irish proverb: Cleachtadh a dhéanann maistreacht